Analysts Have Conflicting Sentiments on These Healthcare Companies: Teleflex (TFX), Sanofi (OtherSNYNF) and Neurocrine (NBIX)

 According to TipRanks.com, Welford is ranked #529 out of 7271 analysts.

-Currently, the analyst consensus on Sanofi is a Moderate Buy with an average price target of $116.45, representing a 23.5% upside.
+Currently, the analyst consensus on Sanofi is a Moderate Buy with an average price target of $116.45, a 23.5% upside from current levels.
 In a report issued on January 26, J.P.
 Morgan also maintained a Buy rating on the stock with a EUR93.00 price target.

 Neurocrine (NBIX)